About the LSB

 A dynamic process

 The LSB continually researches areas of potential or emerging customer detriment.
-We regularly propose new standards supported by best practice where these are not covered by detailed FCA rules.
+We propose new standards supported by best practice where these are not covered by detailed FCA rules or elsewhere.
 Recent examples have been supporting customers in vulnerable circumstances, understanding the challenges Registered firms face in the digital space and helping Firms to identify customers displaying early signs of financial difficulty.
 Click here to view some of the work we have done in this area.